djalbat/reaction/README.md

 - Contexts
 - Mounting and unmounting

-Contexts are handled differently, and more simply.
+Contexts are handled differently.
 React elements cam only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
-There is no need to define any property types.
+However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of component functions, so you can make programmatic decisions about what context to pass down to children.

 ## Things that are deliberately not supported

 - Component state.
 Use Redux!
-- Of the component lifecycle, all methods except mounting and unmounting.
+- Of the component lifecycle, all methods except `componentWillMount()` and `componentWillUnmount()` are *not* supported.

 ## Roadmap